-- National Council for the Social Studies, 2013a, p.
+National Council for the Social Studies, 2013a, p.
 87

 By studying the reading practices and approaches of disciplinary experts, researchers have demonstrated the importance of understanding and applying disciplinary literacy practices in secondary classrooms (Shanahan, Shanahan, & Misischia, 2011; Wineburg, 1991).
 Successful teaching in the social studies classroom demands a careful and intentional focus on the skills of reading comprehension and writing, especially as they relate to nonfiction text and argument writing.
-To read like a historian, we must teach students a specific set of skills and strategies, indeed a whole way of thinking about text, that is specific to the disciplines of social studies and to the study of history (Lee, 2005; Wineburg, 2001; VanSledright, 2011).
-As Wineburg (1991) argues, "teach students to ask a short story one set of questions and their history book a different set" (p.
+To read like an historian, we must teach students a specific set of skills and strategies, indeed a whole way of thinking about text, that is specific to the disciplines of social studies and to the study of history (Lee, 2005; Wineburg, 2001; VanSledright, 2011).
+As Wineburg (1991) argues, "Teach students to ask a short story one set of questions and their history book a different set" (p.
 518).

-As teachers prepare their students for the demands of college and careers, they must recognize the need for "students to be proficiently reading complex informational text independently in a variety of contents areas" (NGA & CCSSO, 2010, p.4).
 In social studies classes, effectively reading complex informational text is necessary for students to master content-specific knowledge and skills.
-In addition, students must develop the skills necessary to produce and communicate strong arguments based on close reading of sources and grounded in textual evidence (De La Paz, Ferretti, Wissinger, Yee, & MacArthur, 2012).
+In addition, students must develop the skills necessary to produce and communicate strong arguments-based on close reading of sources and grounded in textual evidence (De La Paz, Ferretti, Wissinger, Yee, & MacArthur, 2012).
 A strong approach to reading and writing instruction in the discipline also better prepares students to engage in increasingly advanced conversation and critical thinking about significant issues in social studies (Wilcox, 2014).

 As students progress through school, enter college, begin careers, and engage in civic life, they will need to read informational texts, comprehend them, question them, and respond to them using the skills of historical thinking.
 As Duke (2004) points out, "We are surrounded by text whose primary purpose is to convey information about the natural or social world.
 Success in schooling, the workplace, and society depends on our ability to comprehend this material" (p.
 40).
-The importance of this type of engagement with text is reflected not only in the Common Core State Standards and the C3 Framework, but also on national assessments, such as the PARCC and the National Assessment for Educational Progress (NAEP), that require students to comprehend and analyze significant amounts of informational text.
+The importance of this type of engagement with text is reflected not only in the C3 Framework, but also on many assessments, such as the National Assessment for Educational Progress (NAEP), that require students to comprehend and analyze significant amounts of informational text.